 1975-1977: Turbulence.
 Appointed President of Envirotech's Canadian subsidiary headquartered in a Toronto suburb.
 Family relocates to Ontario...oldest son Douglas remains in California.
 Separation and divorce from Marlene Strehlow in 1976.
 Wed USAF nurse Ursula Cebelinski of Szczecin, Poland in October 1977 who then begins her undergraduate psychology studies at York University, Toronto.

 1978-1982: Growth.
-In 1978, management extended to include Envirotech companies in Alabama, California, and Pennsylvania.
+In 1978, management duties expanded to Envirotech companies in Alabama, California, and Pennsylvania.
 Son Andrew born same year.
 Purchase home in Brampton, Ontario in 1981.
 Ursula graduates York University and begins Masters studies at U of T.

 1982-1994: Consolidation.
-Baker Hughes purchases Envirotech in 1982 so responsibility downsized to president of Canadian company...resign at age 60 in 1994.
-Ursula graduates with Doctorate degree from the University of Toronto and contracts with Corrections Services Canada.
-She and I form Stych International Inc. Son Douglas enlists in US Marines.
+Baker Hughes purchases Envirotech in 1982 so responsibility downsized to president of Canadian company...resign at age 60 in 1994 to form Stych International Inc. Ursula graduates with Doctorate degree from the University of Toronto and begins contract with Corrections Services Canada.
+Son Douglas enlists in US Marines.
 Daughter Jill graduates high school and begins York U. Birth of my fine art avocation.

 1994-Present: Evolution.
 Father dies in 1994.
 Purchase country property and relocate to Jordan, Ontario in 1996.
 Purchase townhouse and relocate to Virgil, Ontario in 2006.
 Son Andrew graduates high school, later Dalhousie University.
 Sister Jean dies in 2009.
 Ursula dies in 2010.
 Brother Austin dies in 2012.
 Move to condo apartment in Niagara Falls in 2014.
 Death of my fine art avocation.
 Purchase wine cooler.